valdeanda/Useful_scripts/README.md

   clean_names()

 ```

-If you want to use this function implemented in Rbims to explore metabolism annotation in genomes or MAGs, see [rbims package](https://github.com/mirnavazquez/RbiMs)
+If you want to use this graph to explore metabolism annotation in genomes or MAGs, see [rbims package](https://github.com/mirnavazquez/RbiMs)

-Look at the the example input data for the script [here](https://github.com/valdeanda/Useful_scripts/input_bubblePlot_AbsoluteFinal_2.tsvinput_bubblePlot_AbsoluteFinal_2.tsv/)

 ---